Pregnancy discrimination? Or ‘return to work’ discrimination? Or both?

-We are all familiar with the stories that regularly hit the headlines of those employers who have been taken to court over treating pregnant employees unfairly.
+We are all familiar with pregnancy discrimination the stories that regularly hit the headlines of those employers who have been taken to court over treating pregnant employees unfairly.
 However, how much exposure is there around the unfair treatment of those returning from family-related leave?

 Last month, HR Grapevine reported the survey results that 49% of mums think employers discriminate against working mothers.